rathina4aicoding/AI-Coding-2/README.md

 Afterwards, you may need to restart the Jupyter Lab Kernel (the Python process that sits behind this notebook) via the Kernel menu, and then rerun the cells from the top.

+✅ **Best-practice checklist**

+ Separate system prompts, templates, and tool schemas

+ Use JSON-mode or function calling for structured outputs

+ Add guardrails (PII filters, allow/deny lists, policy prompts)

+ Log latency/tokens/cost; set monthly budgets & alerts

+ Write prompt tests and RAG evals before shipping

+ Prefer hybrid memory in production chatbots

+ Add observability & analytics from day one

+ 🤝 **Contributing**

+Contributions welcome!

+Open an issue with a clear problem statement or proposal.

+For PRs: add notebook intros, outputs cleared, and a short README per module.

+Keep examples provider-agnostic where possible.

+⚖️ **Responsible & Safe Use**

+Do not submit sensitive data to external APIs without approvals.

+Add PII redaction and safety filters for production.

+Check each provider’s license & usage terms.

+Generated content may be inaccurate—evaluate before acting.

+🌟 **Final note**

+This repo is built to help you think like an engineer: start simple, measure, iterate.
+If you learn one thing here, make it this—

+Ship the smallest thing that teaches you the most.

+Happy Learning and Happy building!